95ep/GunScraper/README.md

 In order to install and setup GunScraper, follow the steps below:

 1. Create a virtual environment
-1. Install GunScraper: `pip install gun_scraper`
+1. Install GunScraper and dependencies: `pip install gun_scraper`
-1. Download `misc/runner.sh` and edit it with the path to the virtual environment
-1. Download the configuration template `misc/config.yaml` and place it in the same folder as `runner.sh`
+1. Download the configuration template `misc/config.yaml`
 1. Update the configuration
+1. Download `misc/runner.sh` and edit it with the path to the virtual environment and config file
 1. Create a Cron Job to run `runner.sh` at desired interval

 Example Cron Job, running every 12th hour: